 Hidalgo County reports 3 COVID-related deaths, all unvaccinated

+Of the three deceased individuals, all were not vaccinated, the report stated.

-The deaths include two men and one woman over the age of 70 from Mission and an undisclosed city.
+The deaths include one man and two women from the cities of Donna, Edinburg and Mercedes.
+All three victims were over the age of 60.

+The county also reported 101 newly reported positive cases of COVID-19, an increase of 44 cases from Tuesday, when the county reported 57 new cases and four deaths.

 |Age Range